 How Long Does It Take To Scald Milk?

-TIP: If you don’t have a thermometer on hand, you can visually tell the milk is scalded because it develops small bubbles on the outside edge and the milk gets a very thin film on top.
+TIP: If you don’t have a thermometer on hand, you can visually know if the milk is scalded because it develops small bubbles on the outside edge and gets a very thin film on top.

 How To Scald Milk

 Making scalded milk is actually very simple, and only takes a few minutes.
 Use a well made saucepan with even heat distribution for best results.